-Operator Synonyms Comment Is =, == When you use "=" or "==" inside Excel write" = " or "==" to avoid confusion with Excel's own formulas Is Not !=, isnot, Is Not Equal To, Not, Not Equal., Not Equal To Defines an inequality operator
+Operator Synonyms Comment Is =, == When you use "=" or "==" inside Excel write""=" or""==" to avoid confusion with Excel's own formulas Is Not !=, isnot, Is Not Equal To, Not, Not Equal., Not Equal To Defines an inequality operator Is More, More, Is More Than, Is Greater, Greater, Is Greater Than For integers and real numbers, and Dates

-Is More, More, Is More Than, Is Greater, Greater, Is Greater Than For integers and real numbers, and Dates >= Is More Or Equal.
+>= Is More Or Equal.
 Is More Or Equal To, Is More Than Or Equal To, Is Greater Or Equal To, Is Greater Than Or Equal To For integers and real numbers, and Dates <= Is Less Or Equal, Is Less Than Or Equal To, Is Less Than Or Equal To, Is Smaller Or Equal To, Is Smaller Than Or Equal To, Is Smaller Than Or Equal To, For integers and real numbers, and Dates < Is Less, Less, Is Less Than, Is Smaller, Smaller, Is Smaller Than For integers and real numbers, and Dates Is True For booleans Is False For booleans Is Empty A string is considered "empty" if it is either "null" or contains only zero or more whitespaces Contains Contain For strings only, e.g. "House" contains "use".
-The comparison is not casesensitive Starts With Start with, Start For strings only, e.g. "House" starts with "ho".
-The comparison is not casesensitive Match Matches, Is Like, Like Compares if the string matches a regular expression No Match NotMatch, Does Not Match, Not Like, Is Not Like, Different, Different From Compares if a string does not match a regular expression Within Inside, Inside Interval, Interval For integers and real numbers.
+The comparison is not case- sensitive Starts With Start with, Start For strings only, e.g. "House" starts with "ho".
+The comparison is not case- sensitive Match Matches, Is Like, Like Compares if the string matches a regular expression No Match NotMatch, Does Not Match, Not Like, Is Not Like, Different, Different From Compares if a string does not match a regular expression Within Inside, Inside Interval, Interval For integers and real numbers.
 The interval can be defined as: [0;9], (1;20], 5-10, between 5 and 10, more than 5 and less or equals 10 - see more Is One Of Is One, Is One of Many, Is Among, Among For integer and real numbers, and for strings.
 Checks if a value is among elements of the domain of values listed through comma Is Not One Of Is not among, Not among For integer and real numbers, and for strings.
-Checks if a value is NOT among elements of the domain of values listed through comma Include Include All To compare an array or value with an array Exclude Do Not Include, Exclude One Of To compare an array or value with an array
+Checks if a value is NOT among elements of the domain of values listed through comma Include Include All To compare two arrays.
+Returns true when the first array (decision variable) include all elements of the second array (value within decision table cell)